-- Dried shiitake is ideal for its concentrated flavor and meatier texture, but you can use any kind of fresh/dried mushrooms such as oyster or button mushrooms.
+- Shiitake and wood ear mushrooms are typical for japchae.
+Dried shiitake has concentrated flavor and meatier texture.
+You can use any kind of fresh/dried mushrooms such oyster mushrooms or button mushrooms.

 - Leftover japchae should be kept refrigerated.
 Japchae reheats well in the microwave.
 The noodles will get soft and chewy again.

 This japchae recipe was originally posted in January 2010.
 I’ve updated here with new photos, more information, and minor changes to the recipe.